 A successful experience booking Viazul Bus Tickets

-On arrival in Havana at the end of April 2017, we went in person to the Viazul offices in Havana (having already explored the sold-out tickets online while in Mexico).
+On arrival on our trip to Cuba in April 2017, we went in person to the Viazul offices in Havana (having already explored the sold-out tickets online while in Mexico).
 We had three lots of buses mapped out – all within the following two weeks – we got tickets for all the buses that we wanted.

 A frustrating experience NOT booking Viazul Bus Tickets